minibolt-guide/minibolt/guide/bonus/system/ssh-keys.md

 * On your regular computer, download Putty [64-bit x86](https://the.earth.li/~sgtatham/putty/latest/w64/putty.exe) or [32-bit x86](https://the.earth.li/~sgtatham/putty/latest/w32/putty.exe) version depending on your OS architecture and start it.

 * To automatically connect and log in to your server you need to add the Private Key to the Putty client.
-Then go to the left Category menu, select SSH –> Auth -> Credendtias, on "Private key file for authentication" hit the "Browse" button, search and add your Private Key file.
+Then go to the left Category menu, select SSH –> Auth -> Credentials, on "Private key file for authentication" hit the "Browse" button, search and add your Private Key file.

-* On session left tag, type in "Hostname (or IP address)" box, `admin@minibolt.local` or `admin@192.168.x.xx` port `22` to the left box.
+* To the left tree, select "session", in the "Hostname (or IP address)" box, type `admin@minibolt.local` or `admin@192.168.x.xx`, left port `22` to the right box.
 Click on `Open`.
 If you selected a key passphrase in [preparations](#preparations) section, enter it.
 That’s it!
 Now you can automatically securely connect to your remote SSH server with Putty client by hitting the Open button without the need to enter passwords.

 ## MobaXterm Windows